 Financial hygiene is … a set of habits that help you get and stay financially fit.
 When done properly, financial hygiene habits aren’t arduous or time consuming tasks.
 They’re quick ‘to dos’ that become part of your regular routine.My Budget

-Like any small habit that is repeated into mind-numbing infinity, success is built over time with one five-minute activity at a time.
+Like any small habit that is repeated into mind-numbing infinity, success is built over time with one 5-minute activity at a time.

 Once, I was a girl who did many things.
 I had a job that demanded travel, learned to survive with little sleep, and no matter what the world thought, realized that an aircraft carrier is not a cruise ship.

-Even if the gym equipment is very nice.
+Even if the gym equipment was very nice.

 I was good at my job but poor at paying attention to my best asset: personal finances.
 My finances defined future possibilities, but I had let them stink like body odor after a long run.
 I refused to give them a brisk scrubbing and attention it needed.